Karl Bushby: Goliath Expedition

 Bushby set off from Punta Arenas, Chile, on 1 November 1998, and had completed over 17000 mi as of 2006, walking through South, Central, and North America.
-With over 19000 mi to walk, and maintaining his current speed, he then estimated he would return home to Hull, England, by 2012.
+With over 19000 mi to walk, and maintaining his current speed, he then estimated he would return home to Hull by 2026.

 In March 2006, Bushby and French adventurer Dimitri Kieffer crossed the Bering Strait on foot, having to take a roundabout 14-day route across a frozen 150 mi section to cross the 58 mi wide strait from Alaska to Siberia.
-They were detained by Russian border troop officers while they were crossing the Russian border near the Chukotkan village of Uelen, for not entering Russia at a correct port-of-entry.
+They were detained by Russian border troop officers while they were crossing the Russian border near the Chukotkan village of Uelen, for not entering Russia at a correct port of entry.
 They were threatened with being banned from Russia, which would stop the journey.
 It was announced on 5 May 2006 that the Russian appeal court had upheld Bushby's application and his walk would continue.
-This was reported to be the result of consultation between John Prescott, the then British Deputy Prime Minister (and MP in Bushby's home town of Hull), and Roman Abramovich, the then Governor of Chukotka.
+This was reported to be the result of consultation between John Prescott, the then British Deputy Prime Minister (and MP for Bushby's home town of Hull), and Roman Abramovich, the then Governor of Chukotka.

-On 16 March 2007, it was announced that Bushby had obtained the required permission from the Russian authorities, and began to prepare for the second half of his Goliath Expedition.
+On 16 March 2007, it was announced that Bushby had obtained the required permission from the Russian authorities, and had begun to prepare for the second half of his Goliath Expedition.
 Bushby would walk the first leg of this stage to Yakutsk, along with Kieffer.
-He had a difficult struggle with the Russian authorities to get a visa and a visit permit (the entire area is a military area, and a special visit permit is needed).
+He had a struggle with the Russian authorities to get a visa and permit (the entire area is a military area, and a special visit permit is needed).
 During 2007, he managed to walk more than 1000 km from Uelen to Dvoynoye (not far from Bilibino), returning to Alaska when his visa ran out in November.

-In 2008 he only walked for three weeks, reaching Bilibino.
+In 2008, Bushby only walked for three weeks, reaching Bilibino.
 He started very late, since the visa approval was delayed, and when the snow disappeared in May he could not continue because the area is filled with swamps and rivers, impossible to penetrate on foot when not frozen.
-He is only allowed to be in Russia for 90 days out of every 180 days per visa, and he must leave the country before each visa expires.
+He was only allowed to be in Russia for 90 days out of every 180 days per visa, and had to leave the country before each visa expired.

-From late 2008 to 2010, he spent his time in Mexico for cost reasons and was unable to travel to Russia.
-This was both because of trouble getting a visa and permits, and because of financial trouble; Bushby lost several of his sponsors as a result of the Financial crisis of 2007–2008.
+From late 2008 to 2010, Bushby spent his time in Mexico for cost reasons and was unable to travel to Russia.
+This was both because of trouble getting a visa and permits, and because of financial trouble; Bushby lost several of his sponsors due to the 2008 financial crisis.
 After Bushby secured new sponsors in 2010, the Russian government issued him another visa, and he resumed walking across Russia in the spring of 2011.